jpablomartinez/brick_project/README.md

     flutter pub get
     ```
     This will install all necessary dependencies for the project.
-4. Run the app with (dont forget use a emulator or physical device):
+4. Run the app with (dont forget use an emulator or physical device):
     ```bash
     flutter run
     ```